 When we meet them in book 3, they are pursuing a knight with plans to use him to satisfy their insatiable lusts.

-Furthermore, their bestial natures are meant to suggest even more obscene sexual practices, such as beastiality.
+Furthermore, their bestial natures are meant to suggest even more obscene sexual practices.
 Additionally, Ollyphant’s name (which simply means elephant) may have a phallic connotation.

 In short, they represent every behavior and desire that is far outside that of courtly love, where the code of chivalry and knighthood recommend strict practices regarding such things.